HL7/fhir-for-fair/input/pagecontent/metadata.md

 ### The Problem

-The concept of FAIR digital object is quite wide and can vary in term of granularity and type of data that should be represented.

-In fact, a FAIR digital object can be a single atomic information (e.g., a coded diagnosis) up to a collection of data (e.g., a data set).
+The concept of FAIR digital object (FAIR DO) is quite wide and can cover from a single atomic information (e.g., a coded diagnosis) up to a collection of data (e.g., a data set).
 Data, moreover, can represent quite different kinds of information: it might be for example a waveform, an image, a condition, a medication, or other kinds of data.

-This variety makes not so straightforward the mapping between FAIR data objects and the FHIR resources covering a large range of resources and elements (see figure below).
+This variety makes not so straightforward the mapping with the FHIR resources covering a large range of resources and elements (see figure below).

 <div><img src="metadata-1.png" style="width:55%"/></div>